Kaltsoon/nosql/material/3-mongo-operations.md

 }
 ```

 This is a very similar implementation to having a foreign key referencing a primary key in a relational database.
+It is worth noting however, that _in MongoDB there's no foreign key concept_ and because of that, no foreign key constraints.

 > [!IMPORTANT]
 > Exercise 7 👨‍💻: Read the [Data consistency](https://www.mongodb.com/docs/manual/data-modeling/data-consistency/) documentation.
 Describe, what kind of problems the lack of [referential integrity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=integrity-referential) support cause in MongoDB for example in the previous example?
 What kind of application-level measures would be required to achieve data consistency?
-Consider cases such as creating a `book` document and deleting an `author` document in the previous example.
+You can consider cases such as creating a `book` document and deleting an `author` document in the previous example.

 ## Designing data model for the project